Comprehensive Guide to Cheque Bounce Litigation in Berhampur and Odisha

 Courts increasingly prefer:

-Imprisonment is generally reserved for habitual or wilful defaulters.
+Imprisonment is generally reserved for habitual or willful defaulters.

 Common Mistakes by Litigants